maarten-pennings/6502/3eeprom/README.md

 Programming the [AT28C16](https://opencircuit.shop/ProductInfo/1001018/CAT28C16A-Datasheet.pdf) is fairly simple.
 In steady state, the chip is powered (VCC, VSS) and enabled (nCE).
-To write a byte, set an address on its 11 address lines, data on its 8 data lines, and pulse nWE.
+To write a byte, set an address on its 11 address lines, data on its 8 data lines, and pulse nWE low.
-To read a byte, set an address on its 11 address lines, pull nOE low, read data from the 8 data lines, and release nOE to high.
+To read a byte from the memory chip, set an address on its 11 address lines, pull nOE low, read data from the 8 data lines, and release nOE to high.

 We can write Nano firmware to do that.
 One complication is that we need 8 data wires, 2 control wires (nWE, nOE) and 11 address wires.
 The Nano does not have that.
 So we follow Ben's approach and use a shift register for the address wires.
 We do not use the shift registers for the data wires, because we want to read the data as well.
-And we also do not use the shift registers for the control wires, because we want to time the control pulses indepedent from the address line changes.
+And we also do not use the shift registers for the control wires, because we want to time the control pulses indepedently from the address line changes.

 The idea is to write firmware that implements a _command interpreter_.
 This command interpreter allows us to enter commands (over UART/USB) to write bytes to memory locations.